 Reduce your debt.
 You’re unlikely to get a higher credit limit if you already owe a lot to other lenders.
 You can only afford to pay a certain amount per month.
 And the combination of high debt levels and an appetite for more spending power is a sign of risk.

 Apply for a credit limit increase.
 If you’ve been making on-time payments on your current credit accounts for at least six months, call the number on the back of your card and inquire about a credit limit increase.
-Some companies may require a hard pull of your credit for this, but they will always ask your consent beforehand.
+Some companies may require a hard pull of your credit report for this inquiry, but they will always ask your consent beforehand.

-It’s also important to note that credit card companies may offer you a higher limit without you even asking.
-After months of paying on time, you might receive an automatic increase.
+It’s also important to note that credit card companies may offer you a higher limit without even asking.
+After months of paying on time, you might receive an automatic credit limit increase.
 How much this increase is will again depend on your credit history.
 But any more credit you can get will be beneficial for your score, as it lowers your overall utilization.
-Just don’t start spending beyond your means because you got an increase.

 Usually, they say you should have at least 6 months of paying on time with the card itself.
 I'd say it's more than just that: you should show that you can afford getting a higher limit, that your income has changed, and that you don't have a lot of old debt hanging around.